scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

 You take on a charming persona, attempting to charm up to 5 creatures in range you can see.
 Make a spellcasting roll against the creatures Willpower save, adding 1 bad die for every creature past the first.
 If the creature is hostile to you it adds 1 superior die to their save.
-On success, the creatures are charmed by you for the duration.
-Charmed creatures treat you as a friendly acquaintance.
+On success, the creatures are Charmed by you and treat you as a friendly acquaintance.
 The charm ends if they take any damage, or if you act in a harmful way towards them.

-After the spell ends the target knows it was charmed.
+The creature remembers everything while charmed.
+If the creature took an action they would not normally take, roll a normal die.
+On a success the creature rationalizes their actions as normal.

 Add an enhanced die for every level cast above 1st.